Jebonn/Active-Directory-Lab/README.md

 9. Once the first VM has been made, create the second VM by clicking on the "Home" tab and repeat steps 2 - 4.
 10. This time, choose Windows 11 x64 instead of Windows Server.
 11. The name and location of the Windows 11 VM can be left as is.
 12. The OS requires a password for encryption.
-Choose or generate a password and copy it.
-Since this is a lab, the password can be pasted onto the VM's description for convenience.
+Create or generate a password.
 13. Use 64 GB for the disk size (Microsoft recommends 64 GB as the minimum).
 14. A minimum of **4 GB of memory and 2 CPU cores** should be chosen.
 Click "Finish" to create the VM.